 About Sompo Museum of ArtGreeting

 The Sompo Museum of Art was opened in 1976 as the Seiji Togo Museum of Art.
-It was located on the 42nd floor of Yasuda Fire & Marine Insurance Co., Ltd.’s (now Sompo Japan Insurance Inc.) headquarters.
-As its name implies, the museum was created around items from the personal collection of Seiji Togo, an individual with deep links to Yasuda Fire & Marine Insurance.
-It primarily housed permanent exhibitions of Togo’s works.
-In 1987, the museum housed Van Gogh’s Sunflowers and had gradually expanded its collection and activities to include planned and special exhibits.
-With its location providing superb views across the city, the museum had attracted a total of 6 million visitors as of 2019.
+It was located on the 42nd floor of the Yasuda Fire & Marine Insurance Co., Ltd. (now Sompo Japan Insurance Inc.) headquarters building.
+As its name implies, the museum was created around items from the personal collection of Seiji Togo, an individual with deep links to Yasuda Fire & Marine Insurance company.
+It primarily housed a permanent collection of Togo’s works.
+In 1987, the museum acquired Van Gogh’s painting Sunflowers and gradually expanded its collection and activities to include planned and special exhibits.
+With its high-rise facility providing superb views across the city, the museum succeeded in attracting a total of six million visitors as of 2019.

-In March of 2020, 44 years after it was first established, as a form of social contribution by its parent company, the original museum closed to transfer to a new building in the same area.
-In April of the same year, the museum’s name was changed to the Sompo Museum of Art and opened to the public in its new six-story location.
+In March of 2020, 44 years after it was first established, as a form of social contribution by its parent company, the original museum closed to transfer to a new building in the same vicinity.
+In April of the same year, the museum’s name was changed to the Sompo Museum of Art.
+In May, the museum was opened to the public in its new six-story facility.

-The building, with a sculpted shape that was designed to be reminiscent of the art within, features soft curves inspired by Togo’s works.
+The building, with a sculpted shape that was designed to be suggestive of the art within, features soft curves inspired by Togo’s works.
 Its entrance makes use of glass to help create a welcoming atmosphere for visitors.
-The front garden has a ceramic tile reproduction of Van Gogh’s Sunflowers series, an example of which is contained in the museum’s collection.
-Its surroundings feature blue and red flags with the building’s logo, creating a cultural space and art-based landmark in the area.
+The front garden has a ceramic tile reproduction of Van Gogh’s Sunflowers series, one of which is contained in the museum’s collection.
+Its surroundings feature blue and red flags with the building’s logo, creating a cultural space and an art-based landmark in the area.

-The museum’s exhibition rooms have been built around white tones to draw attention to the works contained within.
-The tall ceilings and floors of the second floor’s shop and cafe (open on weekends and public holidays) help create a space where visitors can enjoy the afterglow of their visit.
+The museum’s exhibition rooms have been designed around white tones to draw attention to the artworks contained within.
+The high ceilings of the 2nd floor’s gift shop and cafe (open on weekends and public holidays) help create a comfortable space where visitors can enjoy the afterglow of their visit.

-The museum will continue to act as a communicator of arts and culture in the area through showcasing Van Gogh’s Sunflowers, as well as items from Seiji Togo’s collection.
-It will also continue its community-based initiatives, such as providing educational opportunities for art appreciation to students from Shinjuku ward’s elementary and junior high schools.
+The brand image the museum has chosen is to say that “This town has its own Sunflowers.”
+And it will continue to act as a communicator of arts and culture in the area by showcasing Van Gogh’s Sunflowers and art from Seiji Togo’s collection, while also continuing its community-based initiatives, such as providing educational opportunities in art appreciation to students from Shinjuku Ward’s elementary and junior high schools.